 - Retiree Claims- retiree claims are permitted under the FTCA.

-- Spouses and Dependants Claims- spouses or dependants are not barred under the FTCA and are permitted to file a lawsuit for injuries.
+- Spouses and Dependents Claims- spouses or dependants are not barred under the FTCA and are permitted to file a lawsuit for injuries.

 - Finger amputation- $369,000